Last reviewed 29 October 2020

 Claims can be made online from December 2020 and reimbursement will be made on a monthly basis.

-Job Support Scheme (Lockdown)
+Job Support Scheme (Closed)

-As the standard JSS includes a minimum working hours threshold, it cannot be used by any employer which has fewer working hours to offer, or those who cannot offer any work.
+As the JSS (Open) includes a minimum working hours threshold, it cannot be used by any employer which has fewer working hours to offer, or those who cannot offer any work.
 As a response to the increase in Covid-19 cases seen in early autumn, the Scottish Government announced, on 7 October 2020, that a large number of businesses in the hospitality industry in the “central belt” of Scotland were required to close from 9 October to 25 October 2020 to prevent further spread.

 Any business legally required to close due to lockdown before the end of October 2020 can still use the Job Retention Scheme to either fully furlough or flexibly furlough employees, subject to its qualifying criteria.